Incorporation Guide

 Transferring Ownership

 Transferring ownership in a corporation is much easier than in an LLC.
 In a corporation, ownership is represented by shares of stock, which can be bought and sold.
-In an LLC, ownership is represented by a percentage of membership interest.
-How membership interest can be transferred is defined in the operating agreement.
+In an LLC, ownership is represented by a percentage of membership interest, and the LLC’s operating agreement defines how membership interest can be transferred.

 Because of this, corporations are a popular choice for business owners looking to raise capital through investors.
 Investors can become shareholders by buying shares of stock.